Have you got the time to help?

 Develop Communities

 Brenda getting to know the children of Gokeralla, near Kurunegala.
-She has worked tirelessley to raise funds (approx. £1000.00) to help develop the school and the community.
-She was planning to return to Kurunegala at the end of 2009.
+She has worked tirelessly to raise funds (approx. £1000.00) to help develop the school and the community.
 Orphans in the community are in need of your help.
 Please email for more information.

 David Menzies attended the opening ceremony of the buildings he constructed at M/Alapaladeniya Maha Vidyalaya, Morawaka, in June 2009.